Academic Advising in EME

 You can find your assigned faculty advisor's name and email address on you LionPATH student center.

-Contacting the professional advisor:
+Contacting a professional advisor:

 It is recommended you see an advisor at least once a semester before you schedule your courses.
 Remember, your academic advisors are here to help you; however, you are ultimately responsible to make sure you have fulfilled all the necessary major requirements prior to graduation.